 When the going gets tough, the tough get going,” goes the popular saying.
-One look around us and it’s not difficult to realize that 2020 has been a tough year.
-Covid-19 pandemic and its aftermath have taken a toll on practically every sphere, from economy to education.
+One looks around us and it’s not difficult to realize that 2020 has been a tough year.
+The covid-19 pandemic and its aftermath have taken a toll on practically every sphere, from economy to education.
 New management students in particular have been faced with doubts and uncertainties.
 In these unprecedented times, Jaipuria Institute of Management has stood tall, focusing on student interests and learning experiences while making their health and wellbeing a priority.

-When many B Schools dropped the ball, Jaipuria Institute of Management picked up the gauntlet by engaging with its students in various modes for its students.
-The lockdown only went on to unlock the true potential of online learning for students as experts from various fields were invited to share insights on wide range of highly relevant topics.
+When many B Schools in India dropped the ball, Jaipuria Institute of Management picked up the gauntlet by engaging with its students in various modes for its students.
+The lockdown only went on to unlock the true potential of online learning for students as experts from various fields were invited to share insights on a wide range of highly relevant topics.
 Dr. Prabhat Pankaj, Director, Jaipuria, Jaipur discussed ‘The Economics of Happiness” while several faculty members across campuses joined in with live sessions in their respective domains.

-Dr. Kavita Pathak, Director, Jaipuria, Lucknow emphasized on the experience as she said, “At Jaipuria, we look at every adversity as an opportunity to unlock new doors.
+Dr. Kavita Pathak, Director, Jaipuria, Lucknow emphasized the experience as she said, “At Jaipuria, we look at every adversity as an opportunity to unlock new doors.
 We have not only migrated online but also cemented our bonds with all stakeholders including students, alumni as well as recruiters.”
-A strong outreach program by the B School keeps students updated with information about learning as well as co curricular and fun sessions that keep their spirits up in these testing times.
+A strong outreach program by the B School keeps students updated with information about learning as well as co-curricular and fun sessions that keep their spirits up in these testing times.

 It has stayed the reassuring voice during the lockdown that students needed to hear.
 According to fresher Deepak Kumar, “Negativity was spreading around us because we didn’t know how the next few months would be.
 But the way Jaipuria helped us in this phase by offering various programs online shows their dedication to students.
 I definitely made the right choice by enrolling here.”
 But it’s not just the esteemed faculty members of the institute that students get to learn from.
-They have also had the opportunity to gain from experts from industry, academia and alumni.
+They have also had the opportunity to gain from experts from industry, academia, and alumni.

 Dr. Devi Singh, distinguished professor at Jaipuria, Former Director, IIM Lucknow joined entrepreneur Mr. Rajat Kotra, Founder Advisor KOUO for a webinar on ‘Covid 19: Economic Implications for The World’.
 Mr. Rahul Nandi, Talent Acquisition Leader, South Asia, GE Healthcare shared the recruiters’ hiring perspective in a live session that made students aware of attributes expected of future managers.